emanuelhuber/GauProMod/README.md

 We create a new object `bc` (a list) with elements

-- `x` is the locations where we set the derivative of the Gaussian field,
+- `x` is the locations where we set the derivative observations of the Gaussian field,
 - `v` the gradient derivative, i.e., a unit vector normal to the no-flow boundary (or tangent to a constant-head boundary)
 - `y` is the value of the gradient (in this case `0` meaning that the gradient is flat)
 - `sigma` the standard deviation reprensenting the uncertainty on the value of the gradient (i.e., `y`).